davidjbuchanan/MS4-LiveStrong/README.md

         - Click 'Webhooks' then 'Add endpoint'
         - Enter Endpoint URL: e.g. 'https://live-strong.herokuapp.com/checkout/wh/'
         - Select 'receive all events' and then click 'Add Endpoint'
-        - collect the 'Signing secret' and add it to the config var. (as you did previously in the section above) under a name of 'STRIPE_WH_SECRET'.
-Note: this will be a different key to the one used in the local site.
+        - collect the 'Signing secret' and add it to the Heroku apps config vars under a name of 'STRIPE_WH_SECRET'.
+Note: this will be a different key to the one used in the local site's 'env.py' file or Gitpod settings.

 The site is now deployed and anyone on the internet can browse products, create a profile, and even check out using a test credit card number.
 If a user makes a purchase there order is created in the django admin.
 And if they authenticate their login their order will be attached to their profile and displayed in their order history.